agniji/ONET_Prediction/README.md

 ## Approach:
 Use a pretrained model to use the concatenated TITLE_RAW & BODY of the job posting to predict the ONET id associated with that posting.
 HuggingFace library SentenceTransformer('all-MiniLM-L6-v2') was used to determine the simialrity between each supplied text body with 699 available labels, which are the ONET_NAME fields.
-The resulting scores from the 699 comparisons are sorted in ascending order to select the top 10 predictions.Eventually, the ONET_ID is matched with the ONET_NAME and the list of top 10 ONET ids are output.
+The resulting scores from the 699 inferences are sorted in ascending order to select the top 10 predictions.
+Eventually, the ONET_ID is matched with the ONET_NAME and the list of top 10 ONET ids are output.
 Preprocessing takes the form of concatenating the two fields: TITLE_RAW & BODY.
-Then, truncating it to 250 words.
-Ideally, I would prefer to Summarize the text whisch would go for embedding.
+Then, truncating the result to 250 words.
+Ideally, I would prefer to Summarize the text which would go for embedding.
 However, due to extreme slow processing speed on Colab, I chose to truncate instead, which is perhaps not a good option.
 Finally, the predict() method can intake a job posting or a raw title, or a combination of both and produce a list of top 10 ONET id that might fit the job description.
 Alternatively, a dataframe in pandas can be fed in as df_test in the colab file, using a csv file as input to get a new column named ONET_lst_10 that provides a list of top 10 ONET ids in ranked order.